93

 introduction.
 Otherwise, review the relevant unit.

-Introduction It is sometimes hard to distinguish a factual (or ‘ontological’)
+Introduction It is sometimes hard to distinguish a factual (or ‘ontological’) question from a

 semantic one.